JustinMountain/personal-blog/posts/repurposing-an-old-laptop.md

 ssh veloserver@192.168.1.100
 ```

 After entering the password I made during Linux installation, I had command line access to the laptop.
-To test the connection, I reboot the machine ('sudo reboot'), closed the lid, and ssh'd back into the server.
+To test the connection, I reboot the machine (`sudo reboot`), closed the lid, and ssh'd back into the server.
 Everything works.
 With setup complete, it's time to have some fun with my new server!

 ### 🙋 What's Next?